blue-luke/ckad-exercises/c.pod_design.md

 kubernetes.io > Documentation > Tasks > Run Jobs > [Running Automated Tasks with a CronJob](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/)

 ### Create a cron job with image busybox that runs on a schedule of "*/1 * * * *" and writes 'date; echo Hello from the Kubernetes cluster' to standard output

+k create cronjob cj --image=busybox --schedule="*/1 * * * *" -- /bin/sh -c "date; echo Hello from the kubernetes cluster"

+Wow, I didn't realise I could create so many things from the command line, either directly, or to produce the basic yaml that I can modify with vi the apply using k apply -f FILE

 <details><summary>show</summary>
 <p>